The Role of Local government in Landcare Tasmania

 - What do you see as the main benefit when it comes to the relationship between local government, Landcare Tasmania and Landcare groups and volunteers?

-- What are some of the most effective ways you have been able to do to support volunteers on ground?
+- What are some of the most effective ways you have been able to support volunteers on ground?

 With panel speakers: